RSS About

 Why is our emulator buzzing?
 Well, we never actually implemented a mechanism to enable or disable the output from the APU.
 In our last example, we played sound for the entire duration of the program’s execution, and it’s doing the same here, except we actually don’t want sound if the Game Boy code doesn’t enable it itself.

-What it’s doing is simply always outputting what’s in the APU’s registers, and at the very beginning of our Game Boy startup, those registers are set to zero.
-If you recall the weird formula used to compute the generated frequency, this translates to a 64Hz tone: that low buzzing.
+Right now, it’s just playing whatever is in the APU’s registers, and at the very beginning of our Game Boy startup, those registers are set to zero.
+If you recall the weird formula used to compute the generated frequency, this zero value translates to a 64Hz tone: that low buzzing.

-The good news is that we only need to check a bit to know when sound should be enabled3This approach will prove too simplistic even before the end of this article, but we’ll come back to it later.:
+The good news is that we only need to check a bit to know when sound should be enabled3:

 FF14 – NR14 – Channel 1 Frequency hi (R/W)